neonmik/Wave-Machine-Firmware/README.md

 Features/Bugfixes:

     + Oscillator:

+        + Improvement: Added interpolation of wavetable samples for improved tuning.
+        + Improvement: Made some improvements and refactored Synth code for clarity.
         + Bugfix: Frequency/MIDI note alignment - Internal oscillator engine was out of tune with MIDI defined pitches.
 When Pitch control is central and Octave at 0, the first note on the keyboard is MIDI note 60 (C3/130Hz).
         + Removed all 64bit recasts
         + Added soft clip controls